ridaamir85/wanderly-travel-website/README.md

 ### 2. Destination Details Modal

 The Destinations page uses **data attributes** to store destination information.
-When a user selects **View details**, JavaScript reads that information and displays it inside a modal window using DOM manipulation.
+When a user selects **View trip details**, JavaScript reads that information and displays it inside a modal window using DOM manipulation.

 ### 3. Image Slider